Drug Charges Practice Page

-When incarceration is involved, however, potential penalties escalate depending on the nature and quantity of the drug at issue and the defendant's prior criminal record.
-Certain offenses are grouped into classes and minimum and maximum sentences for these classes are specified according to an accused's criminal history.
-Use of these sentencing guidelines in federal and state court have long been controversial.
-Proponents maintain that guidelines ensure uniformity and fairness in punishment; opponents argue that they fail to offer the flexibility needed to consider a defendant's unique circumstances.
+When incarceration is involved, however, potential penalties escalate depending on the nature and quantity of the drug at issue and the defendant’s prior criminal record.
+Certain offenses are grouped into classes and minimum and maximum sentences for these classes are specified according to an accused’s criminal history.
+Use of these sentencing guidelines in federal and state court has long been controversial.
+Proponents maintain that guidelines ensure uniformity and fairness in punishment; opponents argue that they fail to offer the flexibility needed to consider a defendant’s unique circumstances.

 Speak to a criminal defense attorney